gravityhopper/gravityhopper-custom-code-keeper/README.md

-## Gravity Hopper: Code Abode
+## Gravity Custom Code Keeper
 Provides a reliable and consistent way to store and load custom form-related code on your site.

 ### How does it work?
-Code Abode…
+Gravity Custom Code Keeper…
 1. creates a directory at `wp-content/uploads/gravity_hopper/code/`.
 1. adds a file loader as an `mu-plugin` on your site.
 1. adds a file `gf-global-code.php` *(for housing globally run code)*.